 Markup on cost = Profit / Cost price

-For example, if a product has a cost price of 65.00 and is sold for 162.50 then the markup on cost is calculated as follows:
+For example suppose a product has a cost price of 65.00 and is sold for 162.50.
+The calculation of the markup on cost is as follows:

 Gross margin = Selling price - Cost price Gross margin = 162.50 - 65.00 = 97.50 Markup on cost = Gross margin / Cost price Markup on cost = 97.50 / 65.00 Markup on cost = 1.50